oroscow/phageDisplayAnalysis/readme.md

 If you experience any issues running the program, please either create an issue in GitHub or email me directly at oroscow@uoguelph.ca.

-Additionally, if these programs don't work for your data set but you would like a program that does, please send me an email and run your idea past me.
+Additionally, if these programs don't work for your data set but you would like a program that does, please email me and run your idea past me.
 We can discuss whether you want a similar program or something new altogether (don't be afraid to challenge me either)!